Founder and President

 Community Outreach Manager

-As Outreach Coordinator Allie works to inform and educate individuals, groups and organizations about LOW and the work we do.
+As Community Outreach Manager Allie works to inform and educate individuals, groups, and organizations about LOW and the work we do.
 Allie answers any questions you e-mail or call with and she helps to tell the stories of the lake.
 In addition to this work, Allie is responsible for LOW’s volunteer team, maintaining a relationship with our members and promoting events.

 Allie joined LOW in June 2009 after completing her degree in Biology and Environmental Science at Trent University.
-While at Trent, Allie participated in the university’s Impact Leadership Program where she travelled to Honduras for a building project with the organization Friends of Honduran Children.
-She also worked for Trent’s marketing and communications office for two years where she assisted with projects including online video content and Trent’s virtual tour.
+While at Trent, Allie worked for Trent’s marketing and communications department where she assisted with projects including online video content, digital asset management, and Trent University’s virtual tour.

 Events and Operations Manager